vine-comment/vine/README.md

 * http://www.iciba.com/ zindex not working
 * https://github.com/ bugs... the script couldn't work via https. maybe we need a https scripts
+* iframe will load this plugin, it may be unwanted action

 ####BUG-FIXED